thecodingcod/site.backup/ckxvyefm105l3xts17crfhjdo.md

 #### GitFlow

 [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) was introduced by Vincent Driessen in 2010 to share insight into the use of Git for source control as its use became more widespread.
-GitFlow relies essentially on every type of branch that was discussed previously with the bulk of the development workflow centering on the long-lived development branch as a shared integration branch for all the developers.
+GitFlow relies essentially on every type of branch that was discussed previously with the bulk of the development workflow centring on the long-lived development branch as a shared integration branch for all the developers.
 The main branch, in this case, essentially reflects a history of all the changes that have gone to production.

 #### GitHub Flow